Annemiek van Vleuten: 2022: Giro–Tour–Vuelta triple, second world road race title

 Later the same month, she was named as one of the pre-race favourites for the inaugural edition of the Tour de France Femmes.
 During the race, she suffered from stomach issues early on, which had left her more than a minute behind race leader Marianne Vos after three stages.
-Having moved up to eighth overall following the sixth stage, Van Vleuten split the race apart on the penultimate stage; having attacked on the first climb of the day, the Col du Petit Ballon, only Demi Vollering was able to keep pace with Van Vleuten.
-Before the top of the next climb, the Col du Platzerwasel, Van Vleuten was on her own, having accelerated clear of Vollering.
-Van Vleuten remained clear for the remaining 62 km and ultimately won the stage by over three minutes, moving into the race lead.On stage 7 she blew the race apart with a solo attack for the stage win, which also put her in the yellow jersey as overall race leader by over 3 minutes ahead of Demi Vollering.
+Having moved up to eighth overall following the sixth stage, van Vleuten split the race apart on the penultimate stage (Stage 7); having attacked on the first climb of the day, the Col du Petit Ballon, only Demi Vollering was able to keep pace with van Vleuten.
+Before the top of the next climb, the Col du Platzerwasel, van Vleuten was on her own, having accelerated clear of Vollering.
+Van Vleuten remained clear for the remaining 62 km and ultimately won the stage by over three minutes, moving into the race lead.
 The next day she cemented her victory, extending her lead in the process; she attacked with 6 km remaining, passed the remaining breakaway riders, and soloed to win by 30 seconds ahead of Vollering.
-In the general classification, Van Vleuten won by nearly four minutes from Vollering, with only five other riders within ten minutes.
+In the general classification, van Vleuten won by nearly four minutes from Vollering, with only five other riders within ten minutes.
 She became the first woman to complete a Giro–Tour double in the same year.

-In September, she won the Challenge by La Vuelta, as well as winning the second stage, in doing so she completed a Giro–Tour–Vuelta triple, a feat never managed by a male cyclist.
-The following week, Van Vleuten recorded her worst result in the time trial at the UCI Road World Championships in Wollongong, finishing in seventh place – a result she described as a "shit day".
-Three days later, in the mixed team relay, Van Vleuten crashed shortly after leaving the start, which resulted in a fractured elbow and made her a doubt for the road race three days later.
+In September, she won the Challenge by La Vuelta, as well as winning the second stage.
+The following week, van Vleuten recorded her worst result in the time trial at the UCI Road World Championships in Wollongong, finishing in seventh place – a result she described as a "shit day".
+Three days later, in the mixed team relay, van Vleuten crashed shortly after leaving the start, which resulted in a fractured elbow and made her a doubt for the road race three days later.
 Van Vleuten ultimately took the start of the race, initially riding as a domestique for Marianne Vos.
-By the end, Van Vleuten capitalised on a late-race stalling of pace, attacking with around 700 m remaining, holding off around a dozen riders by a second to take the rainbow jersey.
-In doing so, Van Vleuten became the first female rider to win the Triple Crown of Cycling.
+By the end, van Vleuten capitalised on a late-race stalling of pace, attacking with around 700 m remaining, holding off around a dozen riders by a second to take the rainbow jersey.
+In doing so, van Vleuten became the first female rider to win the Triple Crown of Cycling.

+2023: La Vuelta Femenina and 4th Giro Donne

+Van Vleuten did not win any major classics in the first few months of the season, with rival Demi Vollering achieving a clean sweep of the Ardennes Classics.
+However, she won the inaugural edition of La Vuelta Femenina, beating Vollering by nine seconds.
+This made van Vleuten the first woman to win all three of women's cycling major races.
+Van Vleuten then won her fourth Giro Donne by a margin of nearly 4 minutes, winning three stages, the points classification and the mountains classification.
+The second edition of Tour de France Femmes was won by Vollering, with van Vleuten finishing 4th overall.
+She stated disappointment with the result, explaining that illness had dampened her performance.
+Van Vleuten retired at the end of the 2023 season.